MUSEUMS AND CULTURE IN THE VILLAGE OF SOUTHAMPTON

 The Levitas Center For The Arts – a place where writers, artists, musicians, actors, dancers, and performers of all kinds can share their gifts with the residents of our area.
 Programs include the series of summer concerts in Agawam Park and Coopers Beach, piano recitals, symphonic ensemble performances, theatrical productions, art exhibits, and classes for all ages.

-The Southampton Historical Museums and Research Center houses the Rogers Mansion, built in 1843, including a one-room schoolhouse, a colonial-era barn, a 19th-century paint shop, and additional structures; the Thomas Halsey Homestead, built in 1660; the Elias Pelletreau Shop, erected in 1686; Conscience Point Historic Site and Nature Walk; exhibitions; and a research library dedicated to the history of Southampton and its surrounding areas.
+The Southampton History Museum houses the Rogers Mansion, built in 1843, including a one-room schoolhouse, a colonial-era barn, a 19th-century paint shop, and additional structures; the Thomas Halsey Homestead, built in 1660; the Elias Pelletreau Shop, erected in 1686; Conscience Point Historic Site and Nature Walk; exhibitions; and a research library dedicated to the history of Southampton and its surrounding areas.

 Southampton Theatres – 43 Hill Street – Phone: 287-6235